Maidencreek Township, Pennsylvania

-Maidencreek Township is a township in Berks County, Pennsylvania.
+Maidencreek Township is a township in Berks County, Pennsylvania, United States.
 The population was 9,126 at the 2010 census.

 History

-Maidencreek Township, established in December 1746, was named after a creek that runs diagonally through the township.
-Quakers who settled the area in 1732 lived peacefully among the Lenni Lenape Indians until circa 1800, when the Quakers began to move west.
+Maidencreek Township was founded in December 1746, and was named after a creek that runs diagonally through the township.
+Quakers who settled the area in 1732 lived peacefully among the Lenape Indians until roughly 1800, when Quakers began moving west.

-Over the next 100 years, German and, later, Scots Welsh and Irish settlers purchased and moved into the areas that the Quakers left behind.
-First on the scene, the Germans established their language as the dominant language.
-Deutsch or “Dutch” became the primary language in the area well into the mid 1900s, when one-room schools still gave instruction in German, and English as a second language was part of the curriculum.
+Over the next 100 years, German and, later, Scots Welsh, and Irish settlers purchased and moved into the areas that the Quakers left behind.
+The Germans were the first arrive, and established German, then known as Deutsch or Dutch, as the region's predominant language.
+German remained the primary language in the area until the beginning of the 20th century.
+One room schools instructed students in German as their primary language, and English as their second language as part of the curriculum.

-Farming was the primary means of living well into the 1900s until roadways, housing developments and commercial and industrial development began to predominate in the 1980s.
+Farming was the primary means of living well into the early 20th century when roadways, housing developments, and commercial and industrial development began to predominate in the 1980s.

-The Guldin Mill was listed on the National Register of Historic Places in 1990.
+Guldin Mill was listed on the National Register of Historic Places in 1990.